-290-3-3-.51 School Psychometry.
+290-3-3-.50 School Psychometry (Grades P-12).

 - (1) Rationale.
 The main goal of these standards is to provide individuals with the necessary knowledge and abilities to become effective school psychometrists. - (2) Unconditional Admission to a School Psychometry Program.
 The study of school psychometry begins at the Class A level.
 Requirements for unconditional admission shall include: - (a) A valid bachelor's-level or valid master's-level professional educator certificate in a teaching field or valid master's-level professional educator certificate in another area of instructional support.
 If an individual is unconditionally admitted to an Alabama Class A program based on a valid bachelor's- or master's-level professional educator certificate from another state, completes a Class A program, and subsequently applies for Alabama certification at the Class A level, then the individual must hold at least a valid Class B Professional Educator Certificate before applying for Class A certification. - (b) Effective July 1, 2017, and thereafter, two full years of full-time, acceptable professional educational work experience.
 Effective July 1, 2019, two full years of full-time, acceptable P-12 professional educational work experience.
-See Definition (18).

-- (a) Data-based decision making and accountability.
+See Definition (18). - (3) Program Curriculum.
+In addition to meeting Rule 290-2-2-.47(2)(a)-(e), the program must meet the following requirements: - (a) Data-based decision making and accountability.
 Prospective school psychometrists shall demonstrate ability to: - 1.
 Conduct psychological and psycho-educational assessments, including: - (i) Non-biased assessment of personal-social adjustment, intelligence, adaptive behavior, language and communication skills, academic achievement, environmental-cultural influences, and vocational interests. - (ii) Formal assessment instruments, procedures, and techniques. - (iii) Interviews, observations, and behavioral evaluations. - (iv) Explicit regard for the context in which assessments take place and will be used. - 2.
 Systematically collect data and other information about individuals and utilize these data for decision making. - 3.
-Access information and technology resources to enhance data collection and decision-making. - $\begin{tabular}{ll} \textbf{(b)} & \textbf{Consultation and collaboration.} & \textbf{Prospective school psychometrists shall} \\ \textbf{demonstrate ability to:} \\ \end{tabular}$ - 1.
+Access information and technology resources to enhance data collection and decision-making. - (b) Consultation and collaboration.
+Prospective school psychometrists shall demonstrate ability to: - 1.
 Consult and collaborate in planning, problem solving, and decision-making processes among diverse school personnel, families, community professionals, and others.